Weekly Market Wrap; How Leverage on Gold/Silver Can Wipe You Out

 - Avoid buying precious metals using leverage.
 Investors who use margin risk getting caught in a situation where they have to liquidate their position at the worst possible time.
 Even when they are right about the long-term bullish trend, buying precious metals using too much leverage can be devastating to their investment capital when the market moves in the opposite direction in the short term.

 - Buy physical metal when the price corrects.
 If the volatile futures markets (which, for now, serve as the global price-setting mechanism for physical metals) cause a fire sale, take advantage of it.
 And then hold on.
 Don't let short-term gyrations shake you out of your core physical position.

 You don't have to be a victim of the exaggerated volatility caused by leveraged traders.
 It is possible to profit instead.

 Premiums & Buying Trends

 Money Metals Exchange had a reasonably busy week of sales, with volume similar to the prior week.
 Lower prices brought bargain hunters off the sidelines.
 Silver sales accounted for two-thirds of overall volume.
 Once again, customer selling activity was next to nothing – less than 1% of buying activity – indicating little concern among holders of physical metal about the mild market correction which occurred.

-Premiums on various products were mostly unchanged this past week, although we expect to see upward pressure on premiums for pre-1965 90% junk silver if silver prices don't bounce back relatively soon.
+Premiums on various products were mostly unchanged this past week, although we expect to see upward pressure on premiums for pre 1965 silver coins if silver prices don't bounce back relatively soon.
 Lower prices tend to tighten supply of this no-longer-minted, but popular form of silver.
 Few sell, and this drives up the premiums for bags of 90% silver.